-▶ Note: you don't have to wait until the DWP contacts you to claim.
-Your PIP will stop and your other linked benefits may be affected if your fixed term award comes to an end before a decision is made on a renewal claim or review.
+Note that your PIP will stop and your other linked benefits may be affected if your fixed term award comes to an end before a decision is made on your renewal claim or review.
 Make a complaint if the decision is delayed and you're advised that your award will end before it can be assessed.
-The DWP can reduce or stop your award before the fixed period ends if they decide that your needs have reduced.
-Please contact us (020 8921 6375) if you need advice about a PIP review or renewal and are experiencing delays.
+Please contact us on 020 8921 6375 if you need advice about a PIP review or renewal and are experiencing delays.